stefanKuijers/angular-advanced-seed-yo/README.md

 To setup this repo I went through the following steps

 ## Prequisits
+Before you start make sure your username does not contain accented latin characters
 1. Node installed
 2. Git installed
 3. $ npm install -g grunt-cli